DhruvPatel01/notebooks/Physics/Theoretical_Minimum/QM-Notes.md

 ### Classically,

 To test (A or B), one could first **gently** test $\sigma_z$.
 If it is -1, one would **gently** test $\sigma_x$.
-The result of doing it otherway (i.e. B or A) will be the same as doing (A or B).
+The result of doing it otherway (i.e., B or A) will be the same as doing (A or B).
 The reason is that classically, measurements are gentle.
 They don't change the state of the system.

 ### In Quantum Mechanics,

 If some entity prepares the spin in $\sigma_z = +1$ state, and we measure `A or B` (whether we use short circuit or not), we will measure it to be true.
 However, if we measure `B or A`, there is 25% chance that we will measure it to be false.

 What about `A and B`?
 If we conclude that `A and B` is true, can we confirm it again?
-Answer is no. Since to compute B, we had to measure $\sigma_x$, which ruined measurement of A. Thus we can't confirm it. i.e. experiment is not reproducible.
+Answer is no. Since to compute B, we had to measure $\sigma_x$, which ruined measurement of A. Thus we can't confirm it. i.e., experiment is not reproducible.
 <!-- #endregion -->

 <!-- #region tags=[] -->